cosmos72/twin/README.md

   * an ANSI C compiler (for example gcc or clang)

-For detailed instructions about compiling and installing twin, see the file `Tutorial', sections 3 and 4, distributed with twin in the docs/ subdirectory.

-In summary, it is STRONGLY recommended to install at least the following packages before compiling twin (the exact names depend on the operating system or Linux distribution):
+Note: it is STRONGLY recommended to install at least the following packages before compiling twin (the exact names depend on the operating system or Linux distribution):

   * x11-dev      - may be named x11-devel, libx11-dev ...